Riverside Primary School and Nursery

 In Reception (ages 4-5) in the UK, handwriting focuses on foundational skills like correct pencil grip, posture, and forming recognisable, non-cursive letters, with an emphasis on physical activities to develop fine motor skills.

-Have a lovely weekend
+Have a great week!

 smiley Miss Coombes and Mrs Austin smiley